-• Since November, measures for influenza and norovirus have been implemented, including free influenza vaccinations (subsidized by TEPCO HD) in the Fukushima Daiichi Nuclear Power Station (from November 13 to December 13, 2019) for partner company workers.
-Free influenza vaccinations are also provided at medical clinics around the site (from December 2, 2019 to January 30, 2020).
-As of January 24, 2020, a total of 6,083 workers had been vaccinated.
+• Since November, measures for influenza and norovirus have been implemented, including free influenza vaccinations (subsidized by TEPCO HD) for partner company workers in the Fukushima Daiichi Nuclear Power Station (from November 13 to December 13, 2019) and at medical clinics around the site (from December 2, 2019 to January 30, 2020).
+As of January 30, 2020, a total of 6,107 workers had been vaccinated.
 In addition, a comprehensive range of other measures is also being implemented, including daily actions to prevent infection and expansion (measuring body temperature, health checks and monitoring infection status) and response after detecting possible infections (swift exit of possible patients and control of entry, mandatory wearing of masks in working spaces, etc.).